Back to All

 Your Rheumatologist Wants You to Have a Healthy Mouth

-In the article, entitled “Rheumatoid Arthritis and Periodontal Disease: A Rheumatologist’s Perspective,” researchers discussed recent findings surrounding the connection between rheumatoid arthritis and periodontal disease, including the hypothesis that there is a direct, potentially causal association between the two diseases.
+In the article entitled “Rheumatoid Arthritis and Periodontal Disease: A Rheumatologist’s Perspective,” researchers discussed recent findings surrounding the connection between rheumatoid arthritis and periodontal disease, including the hypothesis that there is a direct, potentially causal association between the two diseases.

 The relationship between gum disease and rheumatoid arthritis has long been discussed as potentially etiological and causal, as the two conditions share common risk factors and immunological processes.